 The bullx DLC B700 cabinet supports up to 80kW of electrical power.
 It includes:

 Dissipating 80kW being simply impossible with an air-cooled solution, the bullx DLC blade system proposes a direct-liquid cooling solution.

 This solution is based on heat exchange, at the board level, between the IC packages and the so-called ''cold plates''.
 A cooling liquid flows through these cold plates and is pumped up to a rack liquid-to-liquid main heat exchanger (HYC), where the rack heat is removed to the customer water-cooling loop.
 The rack distributes the cooling fluid to the five server chassis and returns the fluid to the HYC heat exchangers.

 This rack mount 7U drawer hosts up to 9 hot-swap double blades, i.e. 18 dual-socket compute nodes.
 It includes:Front side:

 All modules are interconnected through the mid-plane.

-The bullx B710 compute blade is a hot-plug blade based on the Romley-EP platform from Intel.
+The bullx B720 compute blade is a hot-plug blade based on the Grantley-EP platform from Intel.
 It is built upon a cold plate which cools all components by direct contact, except DIMMS for which custom heat spreaders evacuate the heat to the cold plate.
 This double blade includes:

-Developed by the Bull R&D teams, the bullx DLC B715 accelerator blades are based on the same direct cooling system as the bullx DLC B710 compute blades, but they associate within the same blade:
+Developed by the Bull R&D teams, the bullx DLC B715 accelerator blades also integrate the direct cooling system mechanism, but they associate within the same blade: